faassen/xot/README.md

 Use Xot if you need to be able to access XML as a tree, mutate it where necessary, and serialize it back out again.
-Various Rust XML tree libraries exist but none seem particularly interested in a complete tree manipulation API, so Xot aims to fill that gap.
+Various Rust XML tree libraries exist but none seem particularly interested in a complete tree manipulation API, including parent access, so Xot aims to fill that gap.

 If you need to access XML as a tree, very high performance, and do not need tree manipulation or serialization at all, I recommend